neurogenomics/orthogene/README.md

 [`convert_orthologs`](https://neurogenomics.github.io/orthogene/reference/convert_orthologs.html)
 is that it handles the issue of genes with many-to-many mappings across species.
-This can occur due to evolutionary divergence, and the function of these genes tends to be less conserved and less translatable.
+This can occur due to evolutionary divergence, and the function of these genes tend to be less conserved and less translatable.
 Users can address this using different strategies via `non121_strategy=`.

 ``` r